Tube sound

-Tube sound (or valve sound) is the characteristic sound associated with a vacuum tube amplifier (valve amplifier in British English), a vacuum tube-based audio amplifier.
-The concept of tube sound did not exist at first, because all electronic amplification of audio signals used vacuum tubes, and other methods were unknown.
-After the introduction of solid state amplifiers, tube sound became the logical complement of transistor sound, which had some negative connotations due to crossover distortion in early transistor amplifiers.
-However, solid state amplifiers have developed to be practically flawless and the sound is regarded as neutral compared to tube amplifiers.
-Thus the tube sound means euphonic distortion.
+Tube sound (or valve sound) is the characteristic sound associated with a vacuum tube amplifier.
+The concept of tube sound did not exist prior to the invention of transistors, as all electronic amplification of audio signals used vacuum tubes.
+After the introduction of solid-state amplifiers, tube sound became the logical complement of transistor sound, which had some negative connotations due to crossover distortion in early transistor amplifiers.
+Modern solid-state amplifiers are made with a neutral sound compared to tube amplifiers; thus, tube sound typically refers to euphonic distortion now associated with tube amplification.
 The audible significance of tube amplification on audio signals is a subject of continuing debate among audio enthusiasts.

-Many electric guitar, electric bass, and keyboard players in several genres prefer the sound of tube instrument amplifiers or preamplifiers.
-Tube amplifiers are also preferred by some listeners for stereo systems.
+Even though tube amplifiers are generally more expensive than solid-state devices, tube instrument amplifiers are still preferred by many musicians for electric guitar, electric bass, and keyboards.
+Additionally, some audiophiles prefer tube amplification for listening to prerecorded music.